edap/breaking-two-things-at-once/07-OSCSound/README.md

 end
 ```

 When you are done, press the play button on the top-left corner of the screen.
 After that, launch the OF application.
-When the small circle touches the big one, you should here a sound
+When the borders of the circle touches, you should here a sound

 ### Topics
 OSC, synthesizers basics, geometric forms.